truenas/middleware/docs/userguide/freenas_intro.rst

 * :menuselection:`Network --> Interfaces --> Add Interface` has been removed as :menuselection:`Network --> Interfaces` now displays all detected interfaces.
 The "Edit" screen for an interface has been simplified to make it easier to add multiple IPv4 and/or IPv6 addresses to an interface.

+* The "Enabled" checkbox has been added to :menuselection:`Network --> Interfaces --> Add Interface`.

+* The "Virtual Interface" field has been removed from :menuselection:`Network --> VLANs --> Add VLAN` as this value is automatically generated.

 * :menuselection:`Network --> Static Routes --> Add Static Route` now supports both IPv4 and IPv6 routes.

 .. index:: Hardware Recommendations